 You have the right to seek to have corrected any parts of an education record that you believe to be inaccurate, misleading or otherwise in violation of your right to privacy.
 A student who wishes to ask the University to amend a record should submit a written request to the registrar which clearly identifies the part of the record the student wants changed, and specifies why it should be changed.
 If the University decides not to amend the record as requested, the University will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
-If, after a hearing, the University decides not to amend they contest the accuracy of the record, which will become a part of the student's academic file alongside the disputed record.
+If, after a hearing, the University decides not to amend the record as requested, the student has the right to submit a personal statement in which they contest the accuracy of the record, which will become a part of the student's academic file alongside the disputed record.